gleich/auto_shorty/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!--
-Thank you for your contribution to auto-shorty!
+Thank you for your contribution to auto_shorty!
 -->